 Prevention

-If the oral health is not stabilised, the start of orthodontic (brace) treatment, or the provision of restorative care may jeopardise the situation and compromise future treatment.
+If the oral health is not stabilised the start of orthodontic (brace) treatment, or the provision of restorative care may jeopardise the situation and compromise future treatment.

 Restorative care

-The deciduous or permanent teeth present may be unsightly because of their small size and pointed shape.
-Early in the treatment plan, simply reshaping the teeth with a material which is stuck onto the teeth can make a marked improvement.
-The technique is non-invasive, so can be a good introduction to treatment, with visible benefits as well.
+The teeth present may be unsightly because of their small size and pointed shape.
+Early in the treatment plan simply reshaping the teeth with a tooth-coloured material (composite) which is stuck onto the teeth can give a marked aesthetic improvement.
+The technique is non-invasive and can be a good introduction to dental treatment, with visible benefits as well.
+Replacing missing teeth in young patients is achieved, whenever possible, with adhesive bridges which are glued to the tooth enamel with a special material.
+The metal framework covers the teeth adjacent to the gap, with little to no tooth preparation necessary.

 When many teeth are missing, dentures may be considered.
 There are several different types, and some may give a marked facial improvement, by building up the height of the jaws and filling out the lips and cheeks.
 These dentures will require remaking quite frequently, depending on the rate of growth.